pilcrowonpaper/copenhagen/random-values.md

 ## Biases

 A very common bias is the modulo bias.
-For example, if `RANDOM_INT` is an intger in [0, 10), some numbers will appear 3 times (0, 1) while others will appear 2 times (2, 3).
+For example, if `RANDOM_INT` is an integer in [0, 10), some numbers will appear 3 times (0, 1) while others will appear 2 times (2, 3).

 ```
 RANDOM_INT % 4